abdullahkhalids/stac/README.md

 * generate a decoding circuit
 * generate syndrome measurment circuit

 All circuits are built using the provided Circuit class.
-Circuits are number of useful functions.
+Circuits have a number of useful functions.
 You can

 * draw the circuits.
 * annotate the circuit with errors.
 This is useful for reasoning about how